danieltorres17/NL_ICP/README.md

 thesis work and I wondered why I didn't.
 So then I did.
 This was a few hours worth of work and it still requires a lot of work to make it usable but
 I figured I'd post it for now.

+TODO:
+  1. Finish point to plane residual implementation and testing
+  2. Create a visualization class

 I'll put up a demo/instructions soon.

 The point cloud found in the data directory is from PCL's region growing tutorial.